 The System's benefits are established by the provisions of the 1937 Act and PEPRA and provide for retirement, death, and disability benefits.
-All permanent full-time and part-time employees of the County, Superior Court and Member Districts are eligible to participate in the System.
-Upon reaching five years of service, participants have earned the right to receive a retirement benefit, subject to certain restrictions if retirement is prior to attaining age 50 or if less than 10 years of service has been achieved for Miscellaneous Tiers 1, 2, and 3, or prior to attaining age 52 or if less than 5 years of service has been achieved for Miscellaneous Tier 5, or prior to attaining age 50 or if less than 5 years of service has been achieved for Safety Tier 4.
+All permanent full-time and part- time employees of the County, Superior Court and Member Districts are eligible to participate in the System.
+Upon reaching five years of service, participants have earned the right to receive a retirement benefit, subject to certain restrictions if retirement is prior to attaining age 50 or if less than 10 years of service has been achieved for Miscellaneous Tiers 1, 2, 3 and 4 and Safety Tiers 1, 2, and 3, or prior to attaining age 50 or if less than 5 years of service has been achieved for Safety Tier 4.